 Vyjayanthimala got her third Filmfare Best Actress Award for Raj Kapoor’s Sangam (1964), one of the best triangles in Indian Cinema.
 But while doing Sangam it is said she got involved in an ill-fated romance with Raj Kapoor.
 Vyjayanthimala denied the romance in her recently released autobiography but Raj Kapoor’s son Rishi Kapoor insists the truth was something else.
-When they ‘broke off’, it is said Vyjayanthimala was a changed person having turned bitter and even arrogant.
-The flopping of the dancing magnum opus Amrapali (1966) with her in the title role didn’t help.
-Having ‘fought’ with Dilip Kumar, she left Ram aur Shyam (1967) and was replaced by Waheeda Rehman.
+When they ‘broke off’, it is said Vyjayanthimala was a changed person having turned bitter by the experience.
+The flopping of the dancing magnum opus Amrapali (1966) with her in the title role didn’t help, despite it being one of her finest performances.
+Having ‘fought’ with Dilip Kumar, she left Ram aur Shyam (1967) after having shot some scenes for it and was replaced by Waheeda Rehman.
 Though she completed Sangharsh (1968) with Dilip Kumar, the two hardly spoke to one another throughout the making of the film!

 Also after Sangam, barring Amrapali and Tapan Sinha’s Bengali venture, Hatey Bazaarey (1967), her later films were again pretty lightweight and made no challenges on her as an actress.
 She has her moments in Vijay Anand’s Jewel Thief (1967) though.
 Her dancing in the cult song Hoton Pe Aisi Baat is brilliant; it is a song with elaborate dance movements, long and complex shot takings with both character movement and camera movement but Vyjayanthimala effortlessly sailed through the song and that too it is said with minimum rehearsals.
 But it was clear she was losing interest in films now.
 Her co-star of Pyar hi Pyar (1969), Dharmendra, remembers he completed the whole film with her without even being introduced to her!
 Her last Hindi film was Ganwar (1970).